 As these individual state snapshots make clear, more needs to be done in order for all states to gain solid ground on the path to prosperity.
-More recently, Congress passed a job creation bill that includes a payroll tax holiday for businesses that hire unemployed workers, tax cuts to spur new investments by small businesses, and other provisions to reduce unemployment and promote growth in small businesses and emerging sectors.
+More recently, Congress passed a job creation bill, which was signed into law by President Obama on March 18, 2010, that includes a payroll tax holiday for businesses that hire unemployed workers, tax cuts to spur new investments by small businesses, and other provisions to reduce unemployment and promote growth in small businesses and emerging sectors.
 On March 24, 2010, the House of Representatives passed additional legislation to support small businesses and spur infrastructure investment, including an extension of the successful Build America Bonds program introduced in the Recovery Act.
 This bill also includes provisions to aid states, including an extension of the TANF Emergency Fund.